The Benefits of Making Charitable Gifts and Bequests from Your IRA

 As Part of Your Estate Plan

-If you leave an IRA or other retirement plan to a charity, it will get full advantage of your generosity without paying taxes on the funds, unlike what you leave to your children or other individual heirs.
+If you leave an IRA or other retirement plan to a charity, it will get full advantage of your generosity without paying taxes on the funds, unlike what what would happen if you left the same assets to your children or other individual heirs since they would be taxed on their withdrawals from the funds.
 So, if you plan to make a charitable bequest, you may want to name the charity as a beneficiary of your retirement plan, leaving non-taxable funds to your other heirs.
 However, if you are using a trust, beware splitting any of your retirement accounts with your individual beneficiaries because they may then lose their opportunity to stretch their distributions out for a period of time after your death.
 Instead, designate any retirement funds going to charities directly to them and have other plans payable to your trust for your family or other beneficiaries.

 During Your Life

 The IRS also permits taxpayers over age 70 ½ to give up to $100,000 of retirement funds annually directly to charities without realizing any income on the transfer.
+Doing so can satisfy their annual minimum required distribution.
 This provision helps people who don’t itemize their deductions.
 If you do itemize, if you withdraw money from your retirement account and then contribute it to charity, you will have an offsetting deduction for the income you received on your IRA withdrawal.
-But if you don’t itemize, you will have pay tax on the withdrawal without the benefit of the offsetting charitable deduction.
+But if you don’t itemize — and fewer people do today due to the increase in the standard deduction — you will have to pay tax on the withdrawal without the benefit of the offsetting charitable deduction.

 Here are the ground rules to take advantage of this option to do a charitable rollover: